Tulipamwe

-Tulipamwe means "we are together" and is an independently funded artists project coordinated by the Tulipamwe Arts Trust in Namibia.
-The trust is organized under the auspices of the Visual & Performing Arts Department of the University of Namibia and is affiliated to the Triangle Network of Workshops initiated by Sir Robert Lauder.
+Tulipamwe, is an independently funded artists project coordinated by the Tulipamwe Arts Trust in Namibia.
+The trust is organized under the Visual & Performing Arts Department of the University of Namibia and is affiliated to the Triangle Network of Workshops initiated by Sir Robert Lauder.

 Introduction

-Historically Namibia (in southern Africa) has been isolated by the politics of the Apartheid Government in South Africa from the rest of the world and especially from the rest of Africa (except South Africa) for over fifty years.
-This isolation has been in almost every sphere of interaction, but especially in the arts.
-The cultural boycott of South Africa extended to Namibia, and South Africa’s policy of destabilization of her neighbours ensured that Namibians did not interact peacefully with these “front-line states”.
-Since independence (1989) and since democracy in South Africa (1994) this isolation has been addressed in many different ways.
-Namibians are encouraged to see themselves as part of Africa rather than just a part of South Africa and in the Visual Arts, Tulipamwe has been a major force in the opening up of Namibia’s arts to Africa and the world and the introduction of foreign artists to Namibia.
+Historically, Namibia has been isolated for over fifty years from the rest of the world due to the politics of the apartheid government in South Africa, especially from greater Africa.
+This isolation has been in almost every sphere of interaction, particularly in the arts.
+South Africa’s policy of destabilization of its neighbours ensured that Namibians did not interact peacefully with the Frontline States.
+Since its independence (1989) and the establishment of democracy in South Africa (1994), this isolation has been addressed in many different ways.
+Namibians are encouraged to see themselves as part of Africa rather than just a part of South Africa.
+Tulipamwe has been a major force to open up Namibia’s arts to the rest of Africa and the world, as well as the introduction of foreign artists to Namibia.

-Tulipamwe, aptly, means ‘we are together’.
-As an international workshop it aims to fulfill the promise of its name.
+Tulipamwe, meaning ‘we are together’, aims to fulfill the promise of its name as an international workshop.
 The first Tulipamwe International Artists Workshop was held in 1994.
-The workshops bring together about 20 artists from all over the world.
-Artists from Uganda, Zimbabwe, Mauritius, Rwanda, South Africa, Nigeria, Spain, USA, and Germany all applied.
+Workshops bring together about 20 artists from all over the world, from countries such as Uganda, Zimbabwe, Mauritius, Rwanda, South Africa, Nigeria, Spain, USA, and Germany.
 The selection process is strictly monitored by members of the organizational committee.
-The criteria for selection is based on the work submitted with the application and what the artist could bring to the workshop and on how much the artist is expected to gain from it, this allows for both students and professional artists to gain and receive in equal measures.
-Tulipamwe brings people together who have nothing in common besides their artistic passion which has proved time and time again to be all that is needed for success.
-Artists were not expected to come with any preparation, but rather to be open to new ideas in a new environment.
+The criteria for selection is based on the work submitted with the application, what the artist could bring to the workshop, and how much the artist is expected to gain from it, allowing for both students and professional artists to gain and receive in equal measures.
+Artists are not expected to come with any preparation, but rather to be open to new ideas in a new environment.